 - Don’t use dryer sheets as they will weaken the fibers.

-- Use a clean iron on a warm setting
+- Use a clean iron on a warm setting.

-- Iron linens while still slightly damp.
+- Iron bed linens while still slightly damp.
 Bath linens do not need to be ironed.

 - Use a spray bottle with filtered water for stubborn wrinkles and recreate the smooth and lustrous look of luxury hotel beds.